 Bond funds can diversify your portfolio, but it’s important to understand how they compare to other investments.
 Like stocks or exchange-traded funds (ETFs), bond funds have both pros and cons.
 They can be a low-cost option with consistent returns, but they also come with some unavoidable risk.
-A financial advisor in your area can help you determine which investments belong in your portfolio based on your current financial situation and long-term goals.
+A financial advisor can help you determine which investments belong in your portfolio based on your current financial situation and long-term goals.

 What Are Bond Funds?

 Some bond funds may focus solely on short-term investments.
 Others are designed for the buy and hold investor.
 Certain funds may attempt to track a specific market benchmark or index.

 Some bond funds are actually exchange-traded funds (ETFs), rather than traditional mutual funds.
 ETFs trade on an exchange, just like a stock.
 Compared to regular mutual funds, bond ETFs may have a lower turnover rate.
 That causing them to be more tax-efficient.
 ETFs also tend to carry lower management fees.

 Types of Bond Funds